Skip to main content

 What is involved in being a member?

-As a member of the Impact partnership, you will be invited to online workshops and events.
-There are normally 2 or 3 events each year and they last in the region of 1.5 to 2 hours at a time.
-Workshops will be interactive, and you will be free to join events as per your availability, there are no attendance requirements.
+As a member of the Impact Partnership, you will be invited to online workshops and events.
+There are normally two or three events each year and they last in the region of one-and-a-half to two hours at a time.
+Workshops will be interactive and members are be free to join both online webinars and in-person events and conferences as per their availability, with no attendance requirements.

 Examples of ongoing research and impact activities include: